-We searched for evidence up to February 2017.
+We searched for evidence up to February 2018.

 Quality of the evidence

-No evidence of a difference in total mortality and serious adverse events was found between treating to a lower or to a standard blood pressure target in people with hypertension and cardiovascular disease.
-This suggests no net health benefit from a lower systolic blood pressure target despite the small absolute reduction in total cardiovascular serious adverse events.
-There was very limited evidence on adverse events, which lead to high uncertainty.
-At present there is insufficient evidence to justify lower blood pressure targets (≤ 135/85 mmHg) in people with hypertension and established cardiovascular disease.
-More trials are needed to answer this question.
+We found no evidence of a difference in total mortality, serious adverse events, or total cardiovascular events between people with hypertension and cardiovascular disease treated to a lower or to a standard blood pressure target.
+This suggests that no net health benefit is derived from a lower systolic blood pressure target.
+We found very limited evidence on adverse events, which led to high uncertainty.
+At present, evidence is insufficient to justify lower blood pressure targets (≤ 135/85 mmHg) in people with hypertension and established cardiovascular disease.
+More trials are needed to examine this topic.